benjamintanweihao/wiky/README.md

 ## TODO

+- [ ] Topic should be unique to connection
 - [ ] Merge Wiky.Parser.State with Wiky.Parser.ProgressState
 - [ ] Convert Wiky.Parser into GenServer
 - [ ] Attach Wiky.Parser and Wiky.Parser.ProgressState to supervision tree.